Quickstart¶

 return S_new, I_new, R_new

-Advanced simulation features
+Advanced simulation features¶

-Draw functions
+Draw functions¶

-The simulation functions of the ODE and JumpProcess classes can be used to perform \(N\) repeated simulations by using the optional argument N. A draw function can be used to instruct the model on how to alter the model parameters and the initial states during consecutive model runs, thereby offering a powerful tool for sensitivity analysis and uncertainty propagation.
+.
+A draw function can be used to instruct the alteration of model parameters during consecutive model runs, thereby offering a powerful tool for sensitivity analysis and uncertainty propagation.

 # make an example of a dictionary containing samples of a parameter `gamma`